Geovation/labelgun/README.md

 ## Acknowledgements
-Labelgun as an open source project made possible thanks to [Podaris](http://www.podaris.com).
+Labelgun as an open source project was made possible thanks to [Podaris](http://www.podaris.com).

 ## License
 MIT